The64thGamer/cheeseepedia/content/wiki/songcode-hardware-setup.md

 - King '90 I
 - King '90 II

-Rock-afire Explosion tapes going forward would be exclusively programmed by Creative Engineering, with the only new segments coming shortly after in the {{< wiki-link "SPP Best Of 1 KidsFriends" >}} and SPP September 1990 Show tapes.
+Rock-afire Explosion tapes going forward would be exclusively programmed by Creative Engineering, with the only new segments coming shortly after in the {{< wiki-link "SPP Best Of 1 Kids / Friends" >}} and SPP September 1990 Show tapes.
 Continued tapes would reuse signals from previous shows.